 - Keep a bowl next to your cutting board to put veggie scraps in while prepping, and think of your cutting board area as Command Central!

 - Try to keep your batch space as clean and organized as possible.
 Cleaning while you go will help calm the chaos, keeping you from feeling overwhelmed, and allowing you to sail smoothly and easily across that batching finish line.

-I can usually talk my wife into a post-batch foot rub, but if you don’t have that option, I have just the thing for you!
+I can usually talk my wife into a post-batch foot rub, but if you don’t have that option, here are some other ideas.

 Take a look at two incredibly talented and resourceful batching badasses from our Dirty Community:

 I love to batch, but on an off day when I am feeling unmotivated or full of excuses, this is my go-to-batching inspiration!
 If Tammy Snowden can batch from her wheelchair, then my ass has NO excuse!

 Also, check out this fabulous batching video from Wyatt Nash and his lovely wife Rebecca.
 They show us how to set up our kitchens for efficient batch day success, while reminding us that there is no one right way to batch, and that it can be so much more fun with a buddy!
 Here’s another batching video from one of our Meal Plan testers, Chazz.
 She shares a ton of tips and tricks with you as she moves through her batch day with her son.

 I know many subscribers who have good intentions and really want to batch the meal plans, but then they get overwhelmed with all the details and just let the plans pile up in their classroom without giving themselves a chance to refine their process.
 It’s normal to be scared when starting something new – I was totally terrified when I started doing this.